 - happy hour in Key West is a competitive game where not just drinks but food is on regular discounted prices.
 Do go early to get a seat because things get pretty manic.
 For the best happy hour in Key West I’d suggest heading to the waterfront – food and drink aplenty with great views.

 - tiki bars in Key West – search on google and there are plenty of bars with tiki in the name but the entire island has a tiki bar feel.
 If you really want a wow tiki experience, why not try going for a sunset cruise on a floating tiki bar.
 Yes, you read that right!
 You can book here.

 Want something to take on your bar crawl in Key West?
 Download a printable version of the checklist of the most famous Key West bars here.

 Map of the best bars in Key West

-Click here to view this map of famous key west bars or edit it in Google maps to add your own locations.
+Click here to view this map or edit it in Google maps to add your own locations.